 Receiving data from the factory is just as simple.
 The Factory provides a large amount of live data that can be streamed from the factory.
 In order to receive the data, HiveMQ and Kafka are used.
 The factory has an MQTT broker, which is bridged to a cloud HiveMQ broker.
 From the HiveMQ broker Kafka Connect with an MQTT source and a MongoDB sink connector the data is moved into MongoDB Atlas.

 MongoDB & IIoT

 Digitalization in manufacturing means connecting IT and OT, mixing and meshing data from both domains and providing access to people and algorithms for higher levels of automation, increased efficiency and less waste.
-MongoDB’s application data platform is the data platform optimized for large varieties and amounts of data with a powerful query language for better decision making across a large volume of data.
+MongoDB’s data platform optimized for large varieties and amounts of data with a powerful query language for better decision making across a large volume of data.
 All easier said than done.
 However, Atlas helps solve these complex requirements with its ecosystem of functions, including:

 Real Time Analytics: As IIoT continues to boom with a surge of connected devices, limits are pushed each day with increased volumes of data.
 Atlas scales seamlessly, capable of ingesting enormous amounts of sensor and event data to support real time analysis for catching any critical events or changes as they happen.